 Memory and recall

-As work gets more and more complex—and more interdependent—your ability to navigate all this depends on a healthy sleep life.
+As work becomes more and more complex—and more interdependent—your ability to navigate everything depends on healthful sleep.

 REM sleep is when your brain is most active and your dreams are most vivid.
 This phase is essential for building creativity—in fact, people even solve creative problems in their sleep.

-So make sure you get enough REM sleep, or you won’t be throwing out any great ideas in a brainstorm, or delivering standout creative work.
+So make sure you get enough REM sleep, or you won’t be throwing out any great ideas in a brainstorming session or delivering standout creative work.

-At work, that could translate into grouching at a coworker without good reason, or flying into a rage over a minor issue.
-When you’ve had a good night’s sleep, you’re far more likely to respond to all sorts of situations with more balance and equanimity—and to give your colleagues the benefit of the doubt.
+At work, that could translate into grouching at a coworker without good reason or flying into a rage over a minor issue.
+When you’ve had a good night’s sleep, you’re far more likely to respond to all sorts of situations with balance and equanimity and to give your colleagues the benefit of the doubt.

 Reading emotions and empathy

 Emotional literacy is a key workplace skill.
-If you’re not in tune with the emotions of those around you, that could make it harder to lead a meeting, manage a team, negotiate a deal, or conduct an interview.
-And any highly sensitive interactions—like performance reviews—could more easily tilt the wrong way.
+If you’re not in tune with the emotions of those around you, it will be harder to lead a meeting, manage a team, negotiate a deal, or conduct an interview.
+And any highly sensitive interactions—such as performance reviews—could more easily tilt the wrong way.

-Poor sleep has a real impact on your body—particularly if it continues for several nights in a row.
+Poor sleep has a real impact on your body, especially if it continues for several nights in a row.
 You start getting sleepy during waking hours, attention drifts, and reaction time suffers.